grackle-project/grackle/doc/source/Network.rst

 <https://home.strw.leidenuniv.nl/~ewine/photo/cross_sections.html>`__
 (`Heays, Bosman & van Dishoeck 2017 <https://ui.adsabs.harvard.edu/abs/2017A%26A...602A.105H/abstract>`__;
 ``all_cross_sections_h5.zip``, datasets ``photoionisation`` and ``photodissociation``).
-The integral is interpolating the spectrum logarithmically and the cross sections linearly (zero outside their tabulated range), and the result is interpolated in :math:`\log k` versus :math:`\log(1+z)` onto the 59 table redshifts, all of which coincide with spectrum samples.
+When evaluating the integral, the spectrum is interpolated logarithmically and the cross sections linearly (zero outside their tabulated range).
+The result is interpolated in :math:`\log k` versus :math:`\log(1+z)` onto the 59 table redshifts, all of which coincide with spectrum samples.
 The thresholds are the ionization potentials of C and O, the dissociation energy of CO (its cross section